streamr-dev/core-api/grails-app/views/help/userGuide/markdown/introduction.md

 - Create [dashboards](#dashboards) which display live data sourced from Streamr.
 - Embed live visualisation [elements](#embeddedwidgets) in external web pages by inserting a single line of HTML code.
-- [Subscribe](#lifeoutsidestreamr) to a stream in external web pages and applications, and receive every event as soon as it’s available.
+- [Subscribe](#lifeoutsidestreamr) to a stream in external web pages and applications.
+You'll receive every event as soon as it’s available.

 ##Who is Streamr for?